dotnet/crank/docs/getting_started.md

 ```
 ## Start the agents

-To run the benchmark two agents instances need to be running.
+To run the benchmark two agent instances need to be running.
 One for the deployment named  __application__ that will host the web application to benchmark, and one for the deployment name __load__ that will host the bombardier load generation.

 In two different shells, execute these command lines: